airnayden/adplexity_laravel_app/README.md

 The application comes with a CLI command for monitoring and adding new downloads to the queue.

 #### CLI Usage
+`php artisan downloads` ->  (Defaults to the `help` action) `php artisan downloads help` -> Prints a table with a list of available actions and descriptions.
-`php artisan downloads` -> Will print a table, listing all queued downloads with their status and other useful data.
+`php artisan downloads index` -> Will print a table, listing all queued downloads with their status and other useful data.
+`php artisan downloads store https://URL_TO_FILE_TO_DOWNLOAD` -> Adds a file to the download queue and if OK -> will display the index table.

 ## API Documentation
 Documentation for the API can be found under `/docs` in your app URL.